 Rough weather forces removal of SEQ shark program equipment

-Shark control program equipment has been removed from South East Queensland beaches due to forecast rough weather.
+Shark control program equipment will be removed from most South East Queensland beaches due to forecast rough weather.

 Fisheries Queensland Shark Control Program Operations Coordinator Sam Fary said removing the equipment was normal practice when rough weather was predicted.

-“A significant weather event is predicted to affect Rainbow Beach, and Gold and Sunshine Coast beaches this weekend and into Monday, with winds predicted to be in excess of 25 to 30 knots, with 4.5 metres of swell,” Mr Fary said.
+“A significant weather event is predicted to affect Gold and Sunshine Coast beaches from Sunday and into next week, with winds predicted to be in excess of 35 to 40 knots, with 5 metres of swell,” Mr Fary said.

-“Nets have been removed from Rainbow Beach and all Gold and Sunshine Coast beaches, however drumlines will remain in the water.
+“Nets will be removed from all Gold Coast beaches and from Mooloolaba, Wurtulla, Caloundra and Alexandra Headland beaches on the Sunshine Coast on Friday 2 September 2022, however drumlines will remain in the water.

 “We will keep a close eye on the weather and teams are ready to respond to re-install the gear, or check gear that couldn’t be removed, when the weather conditions allow.”

-Mr Fary said temporarily removing the equipment was also a public safety issue.
+Mr Fary said temporarily removing the nets was also a precaution in the interests of public safety.

 “High seas can cause some equipment to come adrift, and loose shark control equipment can be a danger to swimmers and boats,” Mr Fary said.